-To use Azure File Share with FileZilla® server, use our Azure solution.
-Its a custom built Windows Server, using a modified version of FileZilla® server that will allow you to use FTP / FTPS and allow your users to connect and share files using Azure Files.
+To use Azure File Share with FileZilla® FTP server, use our Azure FTP Server solution.
+Its a custom built Windows Server, using a modified version of FileZilla® FTP server that will allow you to use FTP / FTPS and allow your users to connect and share files using Azure Files.
 Simply deploy our server straight from the Azure marketplace below: